-the Certificado de Secundaria General (General Lower-Secondary Certificate) upon completion of studies.
-Technical lower-secondary (secundaria técnica) and schools for workers (secundaria para trabajadores) award the Certificado de Secundaria (Lower-Secondary Certificate) upon completion of studies.
-Upper secondary (educación media superior) is 3 years and follows lower secondary.
+Escuela primaria (Primary school) begins at age six and lasts for 6 years.
+Following completion of primary school, students are awarded the Certificado de Primaria (Primary Certificate).
+Following primary school, students can continue in a several types of escuelas secundaria (lower-secondary schools): general lower-secondary, technical lower-secondary, or schools for workers.
+All lower-secondary programs are 3 years.
+Secundaria general (General lower-secondary) awards the Certificado de Secundaria General (General Lower-Secondary Certificate) upon completion of studies.
+Secundaria técnica (Technical lower-secondary) and Secundaria para trabajadores (schools for workers) award the Certificado de Secundaria (Lower-Secondary Certificate) upon completion of studies.
+Educación media superior (Upper secondary) is 3 years and follows lower secondary.
 Upon completion of studies, students are awarded, depending on their educational track, a Certificado de Bachillerato General (General Baccalaureate Certificate), Bachillerato Tecnológico (Technical Baccalaureate), or Educación Profesional Técnica (Professional Technical Education).

 Academic upper-secondary institutions may be called Escuelas Preparatorias (University-Preparatory Schools).